The 10 Meter beacon is currently: ONLINE

 for a beacon?

-The 100 watt EIRP power level is well above average for a beacon.
+The 100 watt EIRP power level used by the 6 meter, 2 meter and 70cm beacons is well above average for a beacon.
 Why so much power?
 To be sure, if the band is open, even a 1 watt signal will be audible.
 For detection of auroral activity, however, a fairly high ERP (Effective Radiated Power) is required due to path loss.
 Most beacons intended primarily for detection of auroral activity use directional gain antennas - this allows much lower transmitter power to be run to maintain a high ERP - but these antennas may reduce the likelihood of being heard in other directions.

 While it is probably a good thing that most beacons don't run